synapsecns/sanguine/services/omnirpc/README.md

 # Chainlist

 You can also quickly start a server running against all public chainlist rpcs with a confirmation threshold of 1.
 Just run `./omnirpc chainlist-server`

+# To Do:

+- Optionally use latest block number instead of latest to make latest queries confirmable
+- Customizable Confirmation Count
+- Real error handling